 An interesting note about the ship - John James Audubon (1785-1851), the renowned French naturalist and painter, sailed with his son John (1812-1862) from Portsmouth, England, to America on August 2, 1836 on the packet Gladiator.
 With them they brought 260 live birds, 3 pointers and "a brace of tailless (Manx) cats".
 They reached New York in thirty-three days.
 Audubon wrote in his journal:

 "August 1.
 Somewhat before the setting of the sun, we went on board, ate and drank, and laid ourselves down in those floating catacombs, vulgarly called berths.
 When the Gladiator left St. Katharine's Dock she had on our account two-hundred and sixty live birds, three dogs received as a present from our noble friend, the Earl of Derby, and a brace of tailless cats...."
-[John James Audubon]
+[John James Audubon]By the end of the trip only fifteen of the birds had survived; "the cats are well", Audubon wrote his wife Lucy.
+One of the pointers had delivered seven puppies.

-I can find no picture of the ship Gladiator
+I can find no picture of the ship Gladiator.

-1. Thanks so much for this account!
+Thanks so much for this account!
 Some of my Johannes ancestors arrived aboard this same ship on December 10th 1846 (a bad time to be crossing the Atlantic!).

 Oakland, CA

-2. Thanks for the well documented information.
+Thanks for the well documented information.
 Our grandfather Conrad von Hagen travelled aboard this ship 4 years earlier.
 20 Apr 1842 London to New York.
 He returned 5 Sep aboard 'Ontario' to London and there he reared 12 children.

-3. Thank you so much for the account of your ancestors immigrating on the GLADIATOR.
+ReplyDeleteThank you so much for the account of your ancestors immigrating on the GLADIATOR.
 As it turns out, some of my own ancestors were aboard the same ship on the same voyage, and even enumerated on the same page of the passenger list.
 Mine were the Stephan Zimmer family.
 Stephan came with three sons, Peter, Johann and Mathias, ages 11-6.
 So I can imagine the boys spending the days playing with the boys from your Horst family.

-4. It’s really interesting that you’re able to document your family history.
+ReplyDeleteIt’s really interesting that you’re able to document your family history.
 Well, hearing about naval history is really exciting.
 It’s kinda nostalgic to imagine those passengers of different classes inside one ship.
 But what really got me was the manual navigating system that old ships had.
 They’re only composed of ropes, pulleys, and some large-sized wooden gears, but they are able to navigate the seas with relative safety.

-Brent Vandenbroek
+ReplyDeleteBrent Vandenbroek

-5. Susan, Please email me at kajunlion@yahoo.com.
+ReplyDeleteSusan, Please email me at kajunlion@yahoo.com.

-My great grandfather was on the same ship and I have a question
+ReplyDeleteMy great grandfather was on the same ship and I have a question

 Thanks